STAFF

 Juliano Calil - Board Member

+Juliano is a TEDx speaker and an award-winning producer and director of virtual reality content.
 His academic publications include "Using Virtual Reality in Sea Level Rise Planning and Community Engagement" and "Neglected: Environmental Justice Impacts of Marine Litter and Plastic Pollution" for the United Nations Environment Programme (UNEP).
 Juliano received his Ph.D. in Ocean Sciences from the University of California Santa Cruz and his Master of Environmental Science and Management (MESM) from the Bren School at the University of California, Santa Barbara.
 Driven by passion and innovation, Juliano Calil is dedicated to finding creative solutions to the world's most pressing environmental challenges.
+Outside of work, Juliano enjoys kitesurfing and holds a black belt in Aikido.

 Laura Fillmore - Board Member